How to start a cleaning business

 - The first thing to consider when starting a domestic cleaning company is whether residents in the area you're looking at can actually afford to pay someone else to do their cleaning.

-- Decide upon your marketing technique and get started as soon as possible.
+- Decide upon your marketing technique, and get started as soon as possible with your cleaning business.

 - If you're starting an office cleaning company, call around to see if your services could be required.

-- If you're looking at domestic cleaning, then it's time to start knocking on doors!
+- If you're looking for domestic cleaning, then it's time to start knocking on doors!

 - Distribute flyers and generally try to get your name out there.

-- Get a criminal records check from the CRB to help reassure clients you're trustworthy.
+- Get criminal records checks and DBS checks (previously CRB checks), to help reassure clients you're trustworthy.

 - Encourage word of mouth.
 You need to be trusted so recommendations from existing customers will be your best marketing.
 Consider some kind of reward scheme, to entice existing clients to refer friends.
 For example, if a customer gets a friend to sign up, they both get 25% off the price of cleaning for the next month.
-You can set the price according to what works best for you, but remember, the higher the reward, the more interested they'll be in finding new customers!
+You can set the price according to what works best for you, but remember, the higher the reward, the more interested they'll be in finding new customers for your cleaning business!

 - Leafleting and advertising in newspapers and magazines might help you win clients, but simply knocking on doors with price lists can be more effective - and much cheaper.
 Potential customers sometimes react better to a friendly face than an ad in the paper, especially if they hadn't considered hiring a cleaner before.